 Underpinning my approach, always, is rigorous textual and dramatic analysis, while improvisation and games liberate the actor’s body and imagination: I seek to balance perspiration and inspiration.

-My work draws upon the teaching and practices of a wide range of great teacher-artists – Konstantin Stanislavsky, Evgeny Vakhtangov, Rudolph Laban, Yat Malmgren, Sanford Meisner, Vsevolod Meyerhold, Lee Strasberg, Stella Adler, Peter Brook, John Barton, Cicely Berry, Peter Hall, Declan Donnellan, Keith Johnstone, Uta Hagen, Jacques Lecoq, Philippe Gaulier and Yoshi Oida; I rely on thinkers and theorists from Socrates to Jung, from John Bulwer to Geoff Beattie and Jonathan Bate; and I’m inspired by the example of actors negotiating the material conditions of dramatic performance throughout history, from amphitheatres to close-ups.
+My work draws upon the teaching and practices of a wide range of great teacher-artists – Konstantin Stanislavsky, Evgeny Vakhtangov, Rudolph Laban, Yat Malmgren, Sanford Meisner, Vsevolod Meyerhold, Lee Strasberg, Stella Adler, Peter Brook, John Barton, Cicely Berry, Peter Hall, Declan Donnellan, Keith Johnstone, Uta Hagen, Jacques Lecoq, Philippe Gaulier and Yoshi Oida; I rely on thinkers and theorists from Socrates to Jung, from John Bulwer to Geoff Beattie and Jonathan Bate; and I’m inspired by the example of actors negotiating the material conditions of dramatic performance throughout history, from amphitheatres to close-ups to motion capture.

 Great acting must balance the messy, human, moment-to-moment reality of character and situation, with a profound and internalised appreciation of craft and structure.
 As Martha Graham put it: